-In this second edition, we can see that corporate governance is becoming a hotter topic with each passing year.
+What should executive directors know?
 What should outside directors know?
 What systems should they set up for better enterprise risk management?
-How can chairs create a balance against imperial CEOs?
+How can chairs create a balance against imperious CEOs?
 Can lead or senior directors create sufficient balance?
-Should most outside directors know the business?
+Should outside directors understand the business?
 How much time should they spend on the function?
+How independent must they be?
+Should their pay be lower?
+What about diversity?

-Governments, the European Commission and the Securities and Exchange Commission are all pressing for more formal inflexible acts, especially in the area of remuneration, as opposed to codes of best practice.
+Governments, the European Commission and the SEC are all pressing for more formal inflexible legislative Acts, especially in the area of remuneration.
+Acts set minimum standards, while codes of best practices set aspirational standards.

 More international investors, voting advisory associations and shareholder activists want to be involved in dialogue with boards about strategy, succession and income.
 Indeed, wise boards have 'selected engagements' with stewardship shareholders in order to create trust.
+What more can they do to show stakeholders that they are improving the enterprises other than by setting a better 'tone from the top'.
+Should they put big signs on the buildings emphasising: integrity, stewardship and respect?

-Interest in corporate governance has been increasing since 1992, when shareholder activists forced out the CEO at GM and the first corporate governance code - the Cadbury Code - was written.
-The OECD produced a model code and many countries produced national codes along the model of the Cadbury 'comply or explain' method.
+Interest in corporate governance has been increasing since 1992, when shareholder activists forced out the CEO at General Motors and the first corporate governance code - the Cadbury Code - was written.
+The OECD produced a model code and many countries produced national codes along the model of the Cadbury 'comply-or-explain' method.
 This has generally led to more transparency, accountability, fairness and responsibility.
-However, there have been many instances where imperial CEOs gradually amassed too much power and companies have fallen into bad results - and sometimes even failure.
-More have failed in the financial crisis than in other times, hence the increased outside interest in government acts, further supervision and new corporate governance codes for boards, and stewardship codes for shareholders and shareholder activists.
+However, there have been instances where CEOs have gradually amassed too much power, or companies have not developed new strategies and have fallen into bad results - and sometimes even failure.
+More are failing in the financial crisis than in other times, hence the increased outside interest in legislation, further supervision and new corporate governance codes for boards, and stewardship codes for shareholders and shareholder activists.

-This all implies that executive and non-executive directors should work harder and more as a team on strategy and entrepreneurship.
+This all implies that executive and non-executive directors should work harder and increasingly as a team on strategy and innovation.
 It is still a fact that more money is lost due to lax directorship than to mistakes.
-On the other hand, corporate risk management is an essential part of directors' responsibility, and especially the tone from the top.
+On the other hand, corporate risk management is an essential part of directors' responsibilities, and sets the tone from the top.

 Each country has its own measures; however, the various chapters of this book show a convergence.
-The concept underlying this book is to achieve a one-volume text containing a series of reasonably short, but sufficiently detailed, jurisdictional overviews that will permit convenient comparisons where a quick 'first look' at key issues would be helpful to general counsel and their clients.
+The concept underlying this book is to achieve a one-volume text containing a series of reasonably short, but sufficiently detailed, jurisdictional overviews that will permit convenient comparisons, where a quick 'first look' at key issues is helpful to general counsel and their clients.

-My aim as General Editor has been to achieve a high quality of content so that The Corporate Governance Review will be seen, in time, as an essential reference work in our field.
+My aim as editor has been to achieve a high quality of content so that The Corporate Governance Review will be seen, in time, as an essential reference work in our field.